Alarm-Siren/6502-kicad-library/README.md

 Answers to some common questions about this library.

-### Can you give me a complete list of all microchips included in this library?
+### Can you give me a full list of all the microchips included in this library?

 I sure can!